lunayuehuang/MSE544-HyperDrive/README.md

    A. Modify the training script so that we can indicate the metrics to optimize.

-   B. Generate a submisstion file to run the training as a Azure ML experiment, and identify the target hyperparameters we want to tune.
+   B. Generate a submisstion file to run the training as a Azure ML experiment, and identify the target hyperparameters we want to tune, which will be indicated in part IV.

 #### A Modify the training script